San Francisco Housing Market: Trends & Prices

 While the actual number of neighborhoods is heavily debated by San Francisco residents, there are about 20 popular neighborhoods to choose from.

-Each neighborhood has something special to offer, so it will be challenging to narrow down your choices.
-To help, we rounded up some fast facts about five of the most popular neighborhoods in San Francisco!
+Each neighborhood has something special to offer, so it will be challenging to narrow your choices.
+To help, we rounded up some fast facts about five of the most popular neighborhoods in San Francisco to consider if you’re contemplating a purchase and taking out a home loan.

 Buena Vista

 If you’ve always dreamed of having your own room with a view, then you’re in luck.
-The Buena Vista neighborhood lies upon one of San Francisco’s notoriously steep hills, providing residents with great views.
+The Buena Vista neighborhood is perched on one of San Francisco’s notoriously steep hills, providing residents with great views.

 Quick Facts